 If you notice any leaks, ruptures, or bulges, your capacitor may need to be replaced.
 You can normally tell if there is a broken capacitor because you’ll stop receiving cold air.
 Additionally, you might hear a humming noise or smell something burning.

-When the capacitor is broken, it’s important to call an HVAC company for AC replacement and repair services.
+When the capacitor is broken, it’s important to call an HVAC company to replace the AC and provide repair services.
 A broken capacitor is capable of melting plastic and causing damage to other parts, so you need to get it fixed right away.

 10. Thermostat Problems